fastlane/docs/docs/best-practices/ContinuousIntegration.md

     - bundle exec fastlane test
 ```

-This will automatically cache the installed gems on Circle, making your CI builds much faster :rocket:
+This will automatically cache the installed gems on Circle, making your CI builds much faster!

 # Bamboo Integration